samvera/hyrax/README.md

 First, you'll need a working Ruby installation.
 You can install this via your operating system's package manager -- you are likely to get farther with OSX, Linux, or UNIX than Windows but your mileage may vary -- but we recommend using a Ruby version manager such as [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv).

-We recommend either Ruby 2.2 or the latest 2.1 version.
+We recommend either Ruby 2.3 or the latest 2.2 version.

 # Creating a Sufia-based app

 ## Rails

 Generate a new Rails application.
-Sufia 7 requires Rails 4.2.
+We recommend the latest Rails 4.2 release (4.2.6 when last updated).

 ```
-gem install rails -v 4.2
+gem install rails -v 4.2.6
 rails new my_app
 ```